OctopusDeploy/blog/blog/2020-10/tomcat-deployments-with-variable-replacements/index.md

 The application we are deploying is called Random Quotes, and the source code is available from [GitHub](https://github.com/OctopusSamples/RandomQuotes-Java).
 This application has two configuration files that we want to modify during deployment: [application.yml](https://github.com/OctopusSamples/RandomQuotes-Java/blob/master/src/main/resources/application.yml) and [web.xml](https://github.com/OctopusSamples/RandomQuotes-Java/blob/master/src/main/webapp/WEB-INF/web.xml).
 These files represent a mix of the newer YAML configuration style used by Spring, and the older XML style used by servlet applications.

-Specifically we will set the active Spring profile in the YAML file, and the application display name in the XML file.
+Specifically, we will set the active Spring profile in the YAML file and the application display name in the XML file.

 To build the application, run the command: